laro/Cilia/README.md

           Array<Float> anArray(10) noinit  // No warning
           Array<Float> anArray(10, 1.0)    // No warning
           ```
-    - Only for stack variables or also for free memory/heap?
+    - Also for free memory/heap
         - ```
           var array = new Array<Float>(10)         // Warning
           var array = new Array<Float>(10) noinit  // No warning